The Guide to Duxbury Mobile App

 High Fidelity Prototyping

-After conducting user testing on the paper prototype, I used the feedback to develop a more functional and user-friendly medium-to-high-fidelity version of the app.
+After conducting user testing on the paper prototype, I used the feedback to develop a more functional and user-friendly medium-to-high-fidelity version of the app in Figma.
 Key changes included clarifying navigation, enhancing the events interface, and refining the way users save and access locations.

-By testing early, I could identify usability challenges and improve the app based on real user behavior.
-The updated screens now offer a clearer, more intuitive experience that reflects the needs of the target audience
+The updated screens now offer a clearer, more intuitive experience that reflects the needs of the target audience.

 Reflections & Next Steps

 The next phase of this project would involve conducting another round of usability testing on the high-fidelity prototypes.
-This will help assess how users respond to the updated design direction and determine if the navigation changes have enhanced the app’s usability.
 This phase would move the prototype one step closer to becoming a usable and impactful mobile app for Duxbury residents.